Skip to main content

 JAVA

-UTIQ.initialize(this, SDK_TOKEN);
+Utiq.initialize(this, SDK_TOKEN);

 Initializing with custom options

-UTIQOptions() is an optional initialization parameter, so you can initialize the SDK without passing it, but in case there are options that you want to enable or disable specifically, this can be done by enabling or disabling the options in theUTIQOption and passing it to the initializer.
+UtiqOptions() is an optional parameter for SDK initialization.
+You can initialize the SDK without it, but if you want to enable or disable specific options, configure them in UtiqOptions and pass it to the initializer.

 Kotlin